Personal Injury -- Plaintiff Law

 Iowans know our state is more than just cornfields.
 And while we take pride in kicking off presidential primaries, we’re more than just a convenient campaign stop as well.
-That’s proven by the tourists who come to see our trails, Bridges of Madison County, and Field of Dreams, and the out-of-state students who choose our world-class colleges and universities.
+That’s proven by the tourists who come to see our trails, Bridges of Madison County around Winterset, the Field of Dreams near Dubuque, and the out-of-state students who choose our world-class colleges and universities, like the University of Iowa in Iowa City.

 Iowa is also known as a safe place to live, work, and play, but accidents do happen.
 And if you’re a long-time Iowan, temporary resident, or weekend visitor injured in an accident, you might have some legal questions.
 Here’s a primer on Iowa personal injury law.